Depression- Everything You Need to Know

 Lack of Interest

-One of the two most common signs of depression includes a decreasing interest in activities or people that you once found enjoyable.
-If you find yourself avoiding phone calls, outings, or get-togethers, it may suggest depression.
-Even daily activities will seem like much more of a chore.
+One of the two most common signs of depression is a decreasing interest in activities or people you once found enjoyable.
+If you find yourself avoiding phone calls, outings or get-togethers, it may suggest depression.
+Even daily activities may seem like more of a chore.
 This can include everything from playing with your children to cooking dinner.

 Strangely enough, other signs of depression include physical ailments.
 Constant gastrointestinal trouble, backaches, or headaches can be a red flag.
 High blood pressure or anxiety is another physiological response to the hormonal changes that occur during depression.

-A depressed person will most likely display behavior that is negative towards his or herself.
-They may call themselves a failure, and make comments that “nothing ever goes right.”
+A depressed person will most likely display behavior that is negative towards to oneself.
+They may call themselves a failure and make comments that “nothing ever goes right.”
 A poor attitude and negative or pessimistic responses to daily occurrences are common signs of depression.

 Often, if the depressed person doesn’t know how to deal with their frustrations, they may take it out on themselves.
 Abuse of the body through cutting, overeating, drinking alcohol, doing drugs, or even engaging in risky sexual behavior are all serious signs of depression.
 Those who destroy their bodies are at a higher risk for suicide, and their abuse is a call for help.

 Depression can either cause a manic state, where the person is hyper and cannot sit still or sleep well.
 They may have trouble falling or staying asleep due to the anxiety depression can cause.
 Other signs include being tired all the time, having no energy to do simple tasks, or having constant full-body aches.